-We are excited for the future Floyd Farm’s cooking school, which
+We are excited for the future Food Literacy Center’s cooking

-will also serve as Food Literacy Center’s headquarters.
-We look
+school, which also serves as Food Literacy Center’s

 About Food Literacy Center